hikiko999/tech-vault/README.md

   <img width="1000" src="./images/Tech-Vault.png">
 </p>

+## Modified by hikiko999 (for answering challenges)
+- 1/9/2025 - Created new branch 'answers'

 Note: A documentation of carefully curated technical engineering questions & challenges by experienced Engineers who have conducted many interviews.
 These are amongst popular and important engineering questions to test knowledge of candidates in interviews.